heighterses/T-Mobile-Data-FNT-ETL-Pipeline-AWS/README.md

 * glue - This folder conatins the glue scripts for transforming the raw .dat batch files and compressing as parquet files
 * notebooks - Notebooks for testing and ad hoc analysis
 * sql - Schema for fintech backend
-* roles - AWS execution role JSONs
+* roles_and_policies - AWS execution role JSONs and other pertinent policies
 * state_machine.yml - AWS Step Function code for ETL orchestration object